regadou/uriel/README.md

 - natural language database query
 - vocally driven resource management

-The language syntax itself is based on URI tokens and HTTP verbs, with added functions for data types, comparison, logic, math and other utilities.
-It is a mix of prefix and infix syntax where some functions can be used like operators but all of them can be used in the prefix mode.
+The language syntax itself is based on URI tokens and HTTP verbs, with added functions for data types, comparison, logic, math and flow control.
+It is a mix of prefix and infix syntax where some functions can be used like operators but all of them can be used with a prefix syntax.
 There is no punctuation symbols (dot, comma, parenthesis, ...) aside from the double quote string delimiter.
 The end of line is the only expression delimiter.
-There is also no operator precedence.
-If several functions are present on a single line, the parser will create sub-expressions for each function after the first one.
+There will be some operator precedence but it is not well defined yet.
+This is a work in progress that should evolve in a way to keep the language syntax close to a natural language feeling.
+For now, if several functions are present on a single line, the parser will create sub-expressions for each function after the first one, based on parameters requirements.

 To build the application: ./build.sh